Click here to return to Dr. Curtis's home page.

 4. During the course of this class, I will certainly introduce concepts and use words with which you are not familiar.
 I will try to anticipate these occasions and provide explanations; however, it is virtually inevitable that I will assume that you know something that you do not.
 Stop me when I do this and ask for any explanation!
 Others are likely in the same situation, and you will help them as well as yourself.

-5. The test dates and the due dates for your paper that are listed in this syllabus are firm unless the needs of the class so indicate; any changes will be made by the instructor in consultation with the class.
-The final exam must be handed in on time; no exceptions can be made pursuant to university rules that do not permit individual variation in final examination times.
+6. The test dates and the due dates for your paper that are listed in this syllabus are firm unless the needs of the class so indicate; any changes will be made by the instructor in consultation with the class.
+The final exam must be submitted on time; no exceptions can be made pursuant to university rules that do not permit individual variation in final examination times.

 Course Outline

-Week IV (T 9-18) Federalism and Intergovernmental Relations, Rosenbloom, Ch.
-3
+Week IV (Tu 9-15) Federalism and Intergovernmental Relations, Shafritz, Russell, and Borick, Ch.
+4.

-Week IX (T 10-23) Collective Bargaining (simulation on Thursday -- I will need to know who will be absent ahead of time since I will assign bargaining teams on Tuesday)
+Week IX (Tu 10-20) Collective Bargaining.
+Shafritz, Russell, and Borick, Ch.
+11. Collective Bargaining simulation on Thursday -- I will need to know who will be absent ahead of time since I will assign bargaining teams on Monday.

-Rough Drafts of Reflection Essays due on 11-20
+Rough Drafts of Term paper due on 11-20, by 5 pm

 Thanksgiving Break